Paycheck Protection Program Loan Calculator

 How do I apply?

-If you want to apply for the loan, you should check the Paycheck Protection Program Borrower Application Form first to see which information you'll need to provide.
+If you want to apply for the loan, you should check thefirst to see which information you'll need to provide.
 Then you should find any existing SBA lender you may apply through, as the SBA doesn't lend you the money by itself.
 You can use [SBA'a lender match tool] for that purpose.
-If you do that, you should then consult with your local lender to find out whether it is participating, and which documents you need to provide.
+If you do that, you should then consult with your local lender to find out whether it is participating and which documents you need to provide.

 Remember that all loans will have the same terms regardless of the lender or borrower!
 The Payment Protection Program will be available until June 30, 2020, so you need to complete all formalities before that date.
-For more details, please visit the PPP loan FAQ.
+For more details, please visit the.